 - Criminal Bar Association

-Adam Feest QC is qualified to accept instructions directly from members of the public and professional clients under the Direct Public Access scheme.More Information
+Adam Feest QC is qualified to accept instructions directly from members of the public and professional clients under the Direct Access (or Public Access) scheme.More Information